DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/plugin-overview.md

 The following plugins render additional elements:

-- `ArgumentAxis` - renders an argument axis and grid
+- `ArgumentAxis` - renders an argument axis and a grid
-- `ValueAxis` - renders a value axis and grid
+- `ValueAxis` - renders a value axis and a grid
 - `Legend` - renders a legend
 - `Title` - renders a title
 - `Tooltip` - renders a tooltip